SHOOTING DIGITAL

 -- Robert Goodman, VIDEOGRAPHER MAGAZINE

-"A practical guide to shooting DV for film"
+"A practical guide to shooting HD for film"

 -- FORTUNE MAGAZINE